 - Plant basil in an area that gets full sun.

 Basil likes well-draining soil.
-It’s important to water basil regularly, so it doesn’t dry out and become bitter.
+It’s important to water basil regularly so it doesn’t dry out and become bitter.
 Mulching plants also helps to preserve moisture.
 During hot weather and dry periods, water basil deeply and regularly.

-4. Learn how to prune basil for larger yields
+How to prune basil for larger yields

 - When basil is about 6” tall, cut the middle stem down to just above the second set of leaves.
 2 new stems will grow back in the middle stem’s place.
+Cutting back at this early stage of development encourages the plant to branch and produce additional leaves.

-- As the plant grows, continue the practice of cutting back the branches to the second set of leaves.
+- As the plant grows, continue cutting each branch back to the second set of leaves and removing the center shoot of basil to discourage blooming.

 Tomatoes are excellent companion plants for basil; introduce them to each other while growing and in the kitchen.